stefandoorn/DockerForSyliusPlugins/README.md

 ## Portainer

 If you prefer to manage your containers without external apps, you can uncomment portainer service definition in top of `docker-compose.yml`.
+It will be accesible in http://localhost:8090

 ## Installation